ghedo/moodns/README.md

 fallback to another DNS server without waiting for the timeout to expire (remember to configure `/etc/resolv.conf` with multiple `nameserver` lines).

 Note however that this mode is **not recommended**.
-It's just a hack and may break your system in unexpected ways.
+It's not part of the multicast DNS specs and is really just a hack which may break your system in unexpected ways.
 Unless you know what you are doing, use [nss-mdns] [nss] instead.

 See the [man page](http://ghedo.github.io/moodns/) for more information.